BillK181/KlinkatsisWedding/README.md

 ### City Pages
 - All travel and city information is under `templates/cities/` and styled consistently with `static/css/cities.css`.
-- Each city page features images, descriptions, and links to make it easy for guests to plan their visit.
+- Each city page features images, descriptions, directions from the hotel, and links to make it easy for guests to plan their visit.
 - New city pages can be added by copying an existing template, updating content and images, and adding the route to the city routes list in `app.py`.

 ### Static Assets